rickoff/Tes3mp-0.8.x/README.md

 - GrassGeneration : generation of grass, tree and creature according to a defined density

 - TravelWorld : Fast travel by activating Stiltstrider, Boat or SignPost

+- BagScript : the bottomless bag script allows you to store additional items in a container directly available in the player's inventory